AztecProtocol/guacamole-ui/src/config/custom.md

 yarn generate:styles
 ```

 That's it!
-A CSS file with your custom theme and a Sass variables file will be generated.
+A CSS file with your custom theme and two variables files (.scss and .js) will be generated.

 ```bash static
 MyProject